Unified Embedding: Battle-Tested Feature Representations for Web-Scale ML Systems: Feature Multiplexing: The Inter-Feature Hashing Trick

 \section{Feature Multiplexing: The Inter-Feature Hashing Trick}

 It is standard practice to use a different hash table for each categorical feature.
-There are a few approaches that deviate from this common practice---for example, HashedNet and ROBE-Z models perform parameter sharing across all features, depending on the implementation.
-However, common wisdom suggests that each categorical vocabulary benefits from having an independent representation, so shared representations are not well-studied.
+There are a few approaches that deviate from this common practice---for example, HashedNet and ROBE-Z models use parameter sharing across all features, depending on the implementation.
+However, conventional wisdom suggests that each categorical vocabulary benefits from having an independent representation, so shared representations are not well-studied.

 \paragraph{Parameter reuse} We present a \emph{Feature Multiplexing} framework that only uses one embedding table to represent all of the feature vocabularies.
 In contrast, typical models in SAR systems have hundreds of embedding tables, each representing one input feature.
 Multiplexed embeddings allow models to reuse parameters and lookup operations, improving efficiency in terms of both space and time.
-This is critical for models that must fit into limited GPU/TPU memory or obey latency and serving cost constraints.
+This is critical for models that must fit into limited GPU/TPU memory or satisfy latency and serving cost constraints.
 In principle, any feature embedding scheme (e.g., hashing trick, multihash, compositional, or ROBE-Z) can be used as the shared representation for feature multiplexing.
-In Section~\ref{sec:experiments}, we experiment with multiplexed versions of six different embedding algorithms.
-Here, we focus on the multiplexed version of the feature hashing trick (Figure~\ref{fig:method}), which we call \textit{Unified Embedding}.
-Unified Embedding presents unique practical advantages that we describe in Section~\ref{sec:industry_deployment}.
+In \Cref{sec:experiments}, we experiment with multiplexed versions of six different embedding algorithms.
+Here, we focus on a multi-size (multi-probe) version of the multiplexed feature hashing trick (\Cref{fig:method}), which we call \textit{Unified Embedding}.
+Unified Embedding presents unique practical advantages that we describe in \Cref{sec:industry_deployment}.

-\paragraph{Multi-size unified embeddings} By using a unified table, we make the architectural assumption that all features share the same embedding dimension.
+\paragraph{Tunable embedding width} By using a unified table, we make the architectural assumption that all features share the same embedding dimension.
 However, this is often sub-optimal in practice since independent tuning of individual embedding dimensions can significantly improve model performance.
 For use-cases where different features require different embedding dimensions, we concatenate the results of a variable number of table lookups to obtain the final embedding.
 While this limits the output dimension to multiples of the table dimension, this is not a limiting constraint (and is needed by other methods such as ROBE-Z and product quantization).